dossiers-page/dossiers-page/_posts/2020-10-18-bring-your-own-data.md

 ## What if you are interested in more detailed analysis of your data
 Please drop a mail to giri@dossiers.page with your initial report from the page
 ## Acknoledgements
-1. The application's auto-detection and variable selection are part of [Mlbox](https://mlbox.readthedocs.io/en/latest/)
+1. The application's auto-detection and variable selection are part of MLBOX (https://mlbox.readthedocs.io/en/latest/)
-2. The application's auto-detection of statistical tests is made possible by [Tea-Lang](https://tea-lang.org/).
+2. The application's auto-detection of statistical tests is made possible by (https://tea-lang.org/).
 Please watch the introduction video by the author of Tea-Lang here (https://www.youtube.com/watch?v=eyoAqNKTjGQ&t=1705s)
+3. The Application UI is built using Streamlit (https://www.streamlit.io/)
-3. The dataset in demo is  from three other research datasets used in different research papers.
+4. The dataset in demo is  from three other research datasets used in different research papers.
 The Nature article listing heart disease database and names of popular datasets used in various heart disease research is shared below. https://www.nature.com/articles/s41597-019-0206-3 .
-The data set is consolidated and [made available in kaggle](https://www.kaggle.com/sid321axn/heart-statlog-cleveland-hungary-final)
+The data set is consolidated and  made available in kaggle (https://www.kaggle.com/sid321axn/heart-statlog-cleveland-hungary-final)